 Grammar, rhetoric, and composition.
-Introduction to the literature of England.
 Required of all freshmen, and prerequisite to all other courses in English.
-Textbooks and periodic themes.
+Textbooks, and periodic themes.

-104. Freshman English
+104. FRESHMAN ENGLISH

 The theory, example, and practice of composition.
-Introduction to the literature of England, continued from English 103.
-Required of all freshmen, and prerequisite to all other courses in English.
+A continuation of English 103, required of all freshmen, and prerequisite to all other courses in English.
 Textbooks, periodic themes, and a course paper.